mcittkmims/lfa_labs/regular-grammars/src/main/java/com/labs/lab1/raport.md

     }
 ```
-- The first method `stringBelongToLanguage(final String inputString)` **validates the input** and calls the recursive version with the **initial state**.
-- The recursive method ` stringBelongToLanguage(List<String> possibleStates, final String inputString)` processes the string **character by character**, checking transitions in `this.transitions`.
-- If `inputString` is empty, it returns `true` if a **final state** is reached.
-- Otherwise, it creates a `Transition` for the first character, looks up possible next states, and recursively checks the remaining string.
-- Returns `true` if any path leads to the final state, otherwise `false`.
+The `stringBelongToLanguage(final String inputString)` method first **validates the input** and calls the recursive version with the **initial state**.
+The recursive method `stringBelongToLanguage(List<String> possibleStates, final String inputString)` processes the string **character by character**, checking transitions stored in `this.transitions`.
+If `inputString` is empty, it returns `true` if a **final state** is reached.
+Otherwise, it creates a `Transition` for the first character, finds possible next states, and recursively checks the remaining string.
+The method ultimately returns `true` if any path leads to the final state; otherwise, it returns `false`.

 ## Conclusions / Screenshots / Results

 ### Results